Before

 Cool Gray-Blue, Shutters and Front Door Color

-“This relatively simple house doesn’t lend itself to an elaborate painted-lady color scheme,” says Martin.
+The third palette Martin proposes is a warm khaki scheme that draws inspiration from the surrounding farmland.
+“This relatively simple house doesn’t lend itself to an elaborate painted-lady color scheme,” Martin explains.
 “Subdued colors keep the final product from being too over-the-top.”
-The body here is an olive green, echoing the surrounding farmland.
-Camel, sage, and tan accents add visual interest but create a cohesive look.

 Warm Khaki, Body Color